scrapy/scrapy/docs/topics/request-response.rst

        Return a Request object with the same members, except for those members given new values by whichever keyword arguments are specified.
-The :attr:`Request.cb_kwargs` and :attr:`Request.meta` attributes are copied by default (unless new values are given as arguments).
+The :attr:`Request.cb_kwargs` and :attr:`Request.meta` attributes are shallow
+       copied by default (unless new values are given as arguments).
 See also :ref:`topics-request-response-ref-request-callback-arguments`.

 .. _topics-request-response-ref-request-callback-arguments: